aminere/powerplay-threejs/README.md

 ## Powerplay RTS Three.js Prototype

-This is the full source code to the <a href="https://powerplayrts.com">Powerplay RTS</a> prototype, including game, engine, and editor.
+This is the full source code to the <a href="https://powerplayrts.com" target="_blank">Powerplay RTS</a> prototype, including game, engine, and editor.

 ## Setup instructions (Windows 11)